ng-select/ng-select/issue_template.md

-Please fill below information if issuing bug report.
+Please fill below information if issuing a bug report.
 ### Expected behaviour
 Describe how you think it should work